mdp-cocreate/cocreate-api/README.md

 # Cocreate API
-API of Cocreate, a web application that connects digital players for digital projects.
+The API of Cocreate, a web application that connects digital players for digital projects.

 ## Installation
 ```zsh